MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-monitor-test.md

 ---

-# Manage tests in the VaaS portal
+# Manage tests in the Azure Stack Hub Validation portal

 [!INCLUDE [Azure_Stack_Partner](./includes/azure-stack-partner-appliesto.md)]

 After scheduling tests against your Azure Stack Hub solution, validation as a service (VaaS) will begin reporting test execution status.
-This information is available in the VaaS portal along with actions like rescheduling and canceling tests.
+This information is available in the Azure Stack Hub Validation portal along with actions like rescheduling and canceling tests.

 ## Navigate to the workflow tests summary page